KaleaPorter/cse15l-lab-reports/LabReport4.md

 git add L`<tab>`.java`<enter>`
 git commit -m “changed to index2”`<enter>` git push
 I just typed in most of my commands and used the tab keys when I could.
 I found out that git add was necessary to update what will be committed, and then I was able to successfully commit and push to my github.
-Here is my github with the corrected changes:
+Essentially, `git add ListExamples.java` specifies that there are changes in `ListExamples.java` to add to the working directory.
+Meanwhile, `git commit` actually records those changes as the history of changes on the repository.
+Finally, `git push` transfers the commit from my local repository on `ieng6` to the remote repository on github.
+Here is my github lab7 file with the corrected changes:
 ![Image](github.png)
 You can see the commit message about changing index2 in the details of the ListExamples.java file.